scottaubrey/blog/content/blog/2022-04-25-testing-terraform-with-moto-part-3.md

 draft: false
 ---

-In [my last post](/blog/2022-03-11-testing-terraform-with-moto-part-2/) I ran into a roadblock related to the moto project, and it's API responses.
+In [my last post](/blog/2022-03-11-testing-terraform-with-moto-part-2/) I ran into a roadblock related to the moto project, and it's API responses not matching those of AWS, causing terraform to fail.

-In the interim, the moto bblommers fixed [my issue](https://github.com/spulec/moto/issues/4979), and so the latest release of moto works just fine.
+Since posting that blog post and the issue, moto contributor `bblommers` responded to and fixed [my issue](https://github.com/spulec/moto/issues/4979) (pretty darn fast actually), and so I was able to reproduce my experiment with the latest release of moto, and it works just fine.

 In this post we will explore the basics of testing out our module with terratest.

-What is it?
+## What is it?

 > *"Terratest is a Go library that provides patterns and helper functions for testing infrastructure, with 1st-class support for Terraform"*
 >